-Recognized by his peers for inclusion in Business North Carolina’s "Legal Elite" in Young Guns category (2013-2014); for Litigation (2017)
+Recognized by his peers for inclusion in Business North Carolina’s "Legal Elite" in Young Guns category (2013-2014); for Litigation (2017-2021)

-Recognized in North Carolina Super Lawyers (Thomson Reuters) as a “Rising Star” in Business Litigation (2014-2017) and Civil Rights/First Amendment (2012-2013)
+Recognized in North Carolina Super Lawyers (Thomson Reuters) in Business Litigation (2019-2021) and as a “Rising Star” in Business Litigation (2014-2018) and Civil Rights/First Amendment (2012-2013)

-Regional Scholar Selection Committee, The Morehead-Cain Foundation, 2012–2015
+Regional Scholar Selection Committee, The Morehead-Cain Foundation (2012–2015)

-Vice President, Board of Directors, Society for the Preservation of Historic Oakwood, 2014-2016
+Vice President, Board of Directors, Society for the Preservation of Historic Oakwood (2014-2016)

-Co-Author, Survey of North Carolina Privacy Law and Related Claims Against the Media, Media Law Resource Center 50-State Survey, Media Privacy and Related Law (2015- )
+Co-Author, Survey of North Carolina Privacy Law and Related Claims Against the Media, Media Law Resource Center 50-State Survey, Media Privacy and Related Law, 2015-present

 Though not a Tar Heel born, Eric is, by now, a Tar Heel bred.
 Eric graduated from high school in Baltimore and then attended the University of North Carolina at Chapel Hill as a Morehead Scholar.
 After receiving his undergraduate degree with honors, Eric spent five years teaching history and coaching three sports at Sewickley Academy outside Pittsburgh.
 In 1999, Eric returned to Chapel Hill to serve for four years as Assistant Director for Summer Enrichment for the John Motley Morehead Foundation (now the Morehead-Cain Foundation).